CARE-SM/CARE-SM-Implementation/CSV/README.md

 - ![](https://placehold.co/15x15/fb9902/fb9902.png) **event_id**: contextual identifier (formatted as `integer`) used for relating several of this data elements under the same visit occurrence event.

 ### Sex:

+**This data element can be queried (for counting anonymized patient information) by Beacon API created for CARE-SM, for more information, click [here](https://github.com/CARE-SM/beaconAPI4CARESM)**

 - ![](https://placehold.co/15x15/1589F0/1589F0.png) **model**: Sex
 - ![](https://placehold.co/15x15/1589F0/1589F0.png) **pid**: individual identifier, in form of a patient identifier.